What will working life be like?

 Apprenticeships in law are still relatively new phenomena, but if you're taken on as a legal services apprentice there are several tasks that you’ll likely be doing.

-Currently, the highest role an apprentice in law can fulfil will be that of a paralegal.
+The most common role an apprentice in law can fulfil will be that of a paralegal, although newer apprenticeships may progress you (with a combination of work and study) up to solicitor.
+The workload for both options may be very similar in the early years.
 Paralegals provide essential support for solicitors and other staff in a law firm on everyday legal matters.
 In your job, you will likely take care of large, important loads of paperwork and be the main point of contact for clients and the other parties involved in cases.
 Some of the more common tasks for support staff include:

 - Training – throughout your working life you will be required to attend training sessions about the work you do and receive more of an education in law.
 This applies to support staff and solicitors alike.